spoonsso/dannce/README.md

 |\_\_+--0.mp4

-DANNCE can also accommodate an additional level of subdirectories if `vid_dir_flag` is set to `False` during configuration.
+DANNCE can also accommodate an additional level of subdirectories if `vid_dir_flag` is set to `False` in the main configuration files.

 ./videos/